knickbox/NanoNinja/README.md

 ## Basic Mobility

 NanoNinja uses a Python class called `Car`, which was provided by our TA, to interface with its hardware.
-Currently, it has two main components: `DeadRec.py` and `teleoperation.py`.
+Currently, it has two main components: `DeadRec.py` and `teleoperation.py` which are bot located in the **BasicMobility**.
 With these components, you can make NanoNinja move in a square pattern or control it remotely using your keyboard.

 ## Dependencies